bradyo/spring-test-demo/README.md

 Mock testing focuses on testing interactions between an object and it's direct collaborators by verifying method calls directly.

-These examples also show some differences between dependency injection and encapsulated dependencies.

 ## Link Repository Examples